bodymindarts/delmo/README.md

 ## Files

+For delmo to work 2 files must be provided.

-Provide a docker-compose.yml (complete file reference can be found [here](https://docs.docker.com/compose/compose-file/)) that defines the way your containers will start.
+A docker-compose.yml (complete file reference can be found [here](https://docs.docker.com/compose/compose-file/)) that defines the way your containers will start.
 ```yaml
 version: '2'